 Hydromassage – Jacuzzi has popularized the ancient practice of water massage therapy for a new age.
 For thousands of years, people have been drawn to water that naturally springs from the earth.
 Relaxing heat, muscle stimulation, and lighter-than-air buoyancy relieve physical burdens and brighten the spirits.
 Researchers have observed the healing effects of hydrotherapy: improved circulation, decreased joint pain, and acceleration of the body’s natural healing processes.
 No scientific research is needed for these benefits: the instinctive comfort of settling into swirling water; the way stress seems to release itself into the steam, and the spring in your step after a hydrotherapy session in a Jacuzzi spa.

 A high-volume, low pressure jetting system sets Jacuzzi apart from the industry.
-With exclusively designed and patented PowerPro® jets, we deliver balanced soothing massage.
+With exclusively designed and exclusive PowerPro® jets, we deliver balanced soothing massage.
 PowerPro jets deliver an average of 50/50 air-to-water mixture ensuring soft yet powerful rejuvenation.

 To test the jets in a hot tub, contact your local Jacuzzi hot tub dealer.

 “Hydrotherapy is often recommended to patients with arthritis as water provides a range of benefits…”

 – Annals of Rheumatic Disease

 Reflexology is based on the belief that there are reflexes in the feet and hands that correspond to every part of the body.

 Hot tub therapy jets directed to pressure points in the feet can increase circulation and promote specific joint and muscular functions.

 Aromatherapy is defined as the use of evaporating plant oils, including essential oils, for psychological and physical well-being.
 Specific scents can have beneficial effects on your mind and body.